impact-hiv/NepidemiX/doc/tutorial.rst

    # section will be saved.
    save_config = yes

-   # If this is true/yes/on, the network node states will be sampled and saved as a csv file.
+   # If this is true/yes/on, the network node states will be counted and saved as a csv file.
    # Default value True.
-   # Note only valid if the current process support node updates.
+   # Note only valid if the current process support updates.
 If not nothing will be saved.
-   save_node_state = yes
+   save_state_count = yes

-   # Sample node every ... iterations.
+   # Count nodes every ... iterations.
 Value should be integer >= 1.
    # Default value 1.
-   save_node_state_interval = 1

-   # Sample node every ... iterations.
-Value should be integer >= 1.
-   # Default value 1.
-   save_node_state_interval = 1
+   save_state_count_interval = 1

    # If this is true, yes, 1, or on, a copy of the network will be saved.
    # Save interval may be set using the save_network_interval key.